cuppett/aws-cloudformation-operator/README.md

 ### Outputs

-Furthermore, CloudFormation supports so called `Outputs`.
+Furthermore, CloudFormation supports `Outputs`.
 These can be used for dynamic values that are only known after a stack has been created.
 In our example, we don't define a particular S3 bucket name but instead let AWS generate one for us.

 Let's change our CloudFormation template to expose the generated bucket name via an `Output`: